Analysis types in FEM-Design

 FEM-Design has all the tools you need to analyze precast concrete structures.

-Edge connections with elastic and plastic definition
+Edge connections with an elastic and plastic definition

 The key to good analysis results in precast concrete lies in the connections.
 It is easy to model the connections both elastic and plastic.
 In FEM-Design all connection components (but also supports) can be set to: